Gouldilocks/Canvas-Grading-Script/README.md

-# Christian's Java Scripting program
+# Christian's Java Grading Script

 ## So, How do I use this?